Italy eases lockdown, U.S. haltingly lifts some restrictions

 “I would be glad if we succeeded in a few months, but I think we must remain realistic,” Jens Spahn told ARD television on Sunday.
 “It can also take years.”

-Moulson reported from Berlin.
+Sullivan reported from Minneapolis.
 Associated Press journalists around the world contributed to this report.